-Ethiopian crash crew's voices may unlock high-stakes Boeing inquiry
+High-stakes Boeing inquiry hinges on Ethiopia black box secrets

 The U.S. Justice Department was looking at the Federal Aviation Administration’s (FAA) oversight of Boeing, one of the people said.
 And a federal grand jury last week issued at least one subpoena to an entity involved in the plane’s development.

-The European Union is watching anxiously.
+The rest of the world is watching anxiously.

-Its aviation safety agency EASA promised its own deep look at Boeing’s software updates and failure modes.
+The European Union’s aviation agency EASA promised its own deep look at Boeing’s software updates and failure modes.

-“On our side, we will not allow the aircraft to fly if we have not found acceptable answers to all our questions,” its executive director Patrick Ky told an EU parliament committee hearing.
+“We will not allow the aircraft to fly if we have not found acceptable answers to all our questions,” its executive director Patrick Ky told an EU parliament committee hearing.

 “Whatever the FAA does.
 OK?
 This is a personal guarantee that I make in front of you.”